bayfrontmedia/simple-pdo/README.md

 <hr />

-### isConnected
+### connectionExists

 **Description:**

-Checks if connected to a given database name.
+Checks if a database connection exists with a given name.

 **Parameters:**